mihirneal/mihirneal/README.md

 - 🏛 Junior **Computer Science 🖥 undergrad**

-- 📖 I’m learning about **3D image segmentation using attention mechanism and deep learning models**
+- 📖 Learning about **3D image segmentation & ML implementations for solving biological problems** 🧠

-- 🔭 I’m currently working on **Classifying Autism Spectrum via FACS using Deep Learning** 🧠
+- 🔭 Currently working on **improving current SOTA real-time dense monocular visual SLAM** 🗺

 - ✍️ I'm a **huge Space Fan** 🛰 and write about it for **Supercluster** 🚀